 Every day, people use water to survive.
 Water is essential not only for survival but also in almost every part of our lives.
 However, when water becomes contaminated, it can cause a variety of illnesses.
 One common contaminant present in water is parasites.

 A parasite is an organism that lives on or inside another organism.
 They can enter our body through food, drink, contact with animals, or even infected places.
-When drinking water is contaminated with parasites, it could lead to serious health problems – severe pain, dysfunctions, and even death.
+When drinking water contaminated with parasites, it could lead to serious health problems – severe pain, dysfunctions, and even death.

 Water-borne diseases are linked to severe health problems.
 Sometimes parasites are underlying health problems that can cause persistent and long-term diseases.
 These water-borne disease parasites are present in untreated water like lakes, rivers, and drinking water sources.